IsThatFearny/quartz/content/Greek World 1B - Semester 2/Greek World Lecture 15.md

 ### Macedonian Political Turmoil

-- After Perdiccas died, there was no legitimate successor - Archelaus possessed the throne, but had no claim to it, being the son of a slave of Perdiccas' brother Alcetas
+- After Perdiccas died, there was no legitimate successor - Archelaus possessed the throne, but had no claim to it, being the son of a slave of Perdiccas' brother Alcetas (and therefore not a legitimate son)
-- In order to
+- In order to remove contest to the throne, Archelaus made out that he would restore Alcetas to the throne, before having him and his son (Archelaus' cousin) murdered.
+He also drowned his seven year old brother, who was considered to be a legitimate son and therefore a worthy successor to Perdiccas
+- Archelaus was killed by a paige, sparking another succession battle